How to Establish a Partnership in California

 • how to resolve disputes.

-Even well intentioned, honest partners can find themselves in a legal battle if they do not have a written partnership agreement memorializing their initial purposes.
-Your partnership agreement can always be amended at a later date should circumstances or conditions change.
-For help creating your partnership agreement, see Form a Partnership: The Complete Legal Guide, by Denis Clifford and Ralph Warner (Nolo),
+Even well-intentioned, honest partners can find themselves in a legal battle if they don't have a written partnership agreement memorializing their initial purposes.
+Your agreement can always be changed at a later date should circumstances or conditions change.
+For help drafting this document, see our article on creating a partnership agreement.

-4. Obtain Licenses, Permits, and Zoning Clearance
+4. Apply for Licenses, Permits, and Zoning Clearance

-Your business may need to obtain business or professional licenses depending on the type of business activity you are engaged in.
 California provides a comprehensive database of every profession that requires a license by a partnership.
-You can obtain this information by going to CalGold, a service of the California Governor's Office of Business and Economic Development.
-In addition, local regulations, including licenses, building permits, and zoning clearances, may apply to your business.
-You will need to check with your city and county governments for more information.
+You can find this information by using CalGold, a service of the California Governor's Office of Business and Economic Development.

-Next Steps
+Next Steps for Your Partnership

 Get Professional Help